nextthingco/docs/Gadget-docs/source/includes/_overview.md

 # Welcome!

-Gadget is rolling out as a Developer Technology Preview for all you Docker enthusiasts CHIP Pro Dev Kit owners.
-Gadget is open source and we are opening it up for development by putting it in your hands!
-To leave feedback and edits Gadget can be found on NTC's [github account].
+We at Next Thing Co. would like to introduce the developer preview of Gadget, our open source suite of software tools.
+Gadget is built for developing, deploying, and distributing custom Linux operating systems for projects and products.
+Since it's open source we want to hear from all you Docker enthusiasts and CHIP Pro Dev Kit owners about how you are using it.
+To leave feedback, Gadget can be found on NTC's [github account].

-Gadget is a suite of software tools for developing, deploying, and distributing custom Linux operating systems for projects and products.

-Gadget combines a ready to use fast-booting Buildroot image, container support and a cross-platform command-line tool with reliable drivers for Gadget compatible hardware.
-Gadget removes the need for repetitive setup and low level optimization so you can focus on your high level code.
+# What is Gadget?

 We made Gadget to make it much quicker to create and collaborate on new kickass hardware projects and products.
-With Gadget and Gadget certified hardware, you will boot faster, cross compile easier, iterate immediately, replicate quickly, and collaborate seamlessly.
-It’s also open source so you can customize it to better suit your project’s needs.
+With Gadget and Gadget certified hardware, you will boot faster, cross compile easier and iterate immediately.

-# What Makes up Gadget?
+**Develop** - Create your code in a container with the command-line interface.
+**Cross Compile** - Build your work on your computer rather than the device.
+**Deploy** - Push the build to your hardware device.
+**Iterate** - Make changes using the command-line interface.
+When you deploy changes, it only pushes the lines of code that have changed which makes it super speedy.
+**Replicate** - Because your container is developed and built on a host computer deploying to a new device is a piece of cake.
+**Collaborate** - Share your containers and collaborate remotely.
+Containers have all the code needed to ensure whoever you share with can build and use your project.

-Gadget is comprised of two main pieces of software: GadgetCLI and GadgetOS.
+Gadget is comprised of three main pieces of software: **GadgetCLI**, **GadgetOS** and **Gadgetdev**.

 ## GadgetCLI

 GadgetCLI is a simplified command-line tool for developing a custom Linux distribution.
-It's what you used to build and deploy applications.
-GadgetCLI comes with a Gadget Template containing a Gadgetfile and an example Bash script that turn on a off LEDs connected to PE4 - PE11.
+It's what you use to build and deploy applications using the power of Docker and containers.
+For more information on Docker, read here.

-* **GadgetFile**

-	+ The GadgetFile builds an image that runs as a container.
-This file has all the container build instructions for your application.
-Whatever instructions live here will be built and deployed.

-* **Containers**

-	+ All Gadget containers use Alpine Linux.
-You can run as many containers as the processor can handle to get all the features needed for your project.

 ## GadgetOS

 GadgetOS is Next Thing Co.’s custom version of Buildroot, optimized for boot speed.
 For more information on Buildroot, read [here](https://buildroot.org/).

-* **GadgetOSd**

-	+ Once uploaded to C.H.I.P.
-Pro, a GadgetOS daemon bundled with GadgetOS allows automatic communication with GadgetCLI when connected over USB.
+* Gadget OS comes with GadgetOSd, a daemon that allows automatic communication with GadgetCLI over a USB connection.

+## GadgetDev

+Use GadgetDev to debug and quickly test code directly on Gadget certified hardware.